drphero/PNG-resizer/README.md

-Certainly!
-Below is a **README** intended for users who will be using the executable version of your Image Resizer application.
-This README focuses on providing clear instructions for end-users on how to use the application without needing to interact with the command prompt or deal with the source code.

----

 # Image Resizer GUI

 A simple and user-friendly application that resizes all PNG images in a selected folder to sizes specified by you.
 The application allows you to enter multiple sizes and processes all images accordingly, saving the resized images in a designated subfolder.